vicmacbec/SparkRFM/Notes/sparkRFM.md

     display(features)

 As you can see, read a file is so easy.
-With the `display` command, you can see the content of the read file.
+With the `display()` function, you can see the content of the read file.

 <img alt="InferedSchema" title="Infered Schema" style="vertical-align: text-bottom; position: relative;" src="https://raw.githubusercontent.com/vicmacbec/SparkRFM/main/Images/InferedSchema.png"/>